jjonez96/Crypto-tracker/README.md

 Should include several (>3) components X

-Should use props to pass data between the components
+Should use props to pass data between the components X

 Should be structured correctly (components, containers, menu/Menu.jsx, menu/Menu.css) X